enioka-Haute-Couture/jqm/jqm-all/jqm-doc/src/site/sphinx/admin/security.rst

 SSL
 --------

-All communications can be forced inside a SSL channel that will garantee both confidentiality and integrity, provided certificate chains are correctly set.
+All communications can be forced inside a SSL channel that will guarantee both confidentiality and integrity, provided certificate chains are correctly set.

 JQM provided its own Private Key Infrastructure (PKI), which allows it to start without need for any certificate configuration.